 Candy Cane Lane

 There are a lot of streets that refer to themselves as “Candy Cane Lane,” though unlike the one in the new Eddie Murphy movie, this one probably does so because it has a much nicer ring than “Candy Cane Intersection.”
 That's actually a more accurate description of this annual competition between the residents of Lubao and Oxnard Streets inWoodland Hills, who made this valley town famous long before the Kardashians arrived.
 LA’s premiere Christmas spectacle is one of the city’s biggest winter draws (which is really saying something), though residents kindly request you finish your gawking by 10 pm during the week (11 pm on weekends).

 The award for most illuminated street in the East Bay goes to the 3200 block of Thompson Avenue in Alameda.
 Every year Santa posts up in the median, where kids—after posing with some of their favorite inflated cartoon characters and watching the occasional performance from the Dancing Christmas Trees—can hit the old man up for a new Teddy Ruxpin or whatever kids are asking for these days.

 NE Park Road

-Seattle, WA Around a short bend in the road near northeast Seattle’s Ravenna Park is a tucked-away row of homes that was easily the brightest spot in town until the Seahawks got good.
-Even WITH good football, the displays on Seattle’s version of Candy Cane Lane are a traditional Christmas stop for every family in the city.
+Around a short bend in the road near northeast Seattle’s Ravenna Park is a tucked-away row of homes that was easily the brightest spot in town until the Seahawks got good.
+And even though the Seahawks have returned to irrelevance, the displays on Seattle’s version of Candy Cane Lane are still the top Christmas stop for every family in the city, twinkling away since 1949.